bplok20010/matrix2d.js/README.md

    * @param {Point} origin the transform base point
    * @return {Point}
    **/
-  transformPointWithOrigin(x: number, y: number, origin: Point): Point;
+  transformPointWithOrigin(x: number, y: number): Point;
   /**
    * Decomposes the matrix into transform properties (x, y, scaleX, scaleY, and rotation).
 Note that these values
    * may not match the transform properties you used to generate the matrix, though they will produce the same visual